IoanHadarean/CookBook-project/Readme.md

 * The user is redirected back to the recipe he was viewing after registering/logging in to the website.
 * The user can view all the details of the recipe and he can also click on the add recipe button to add her/his own recipes.
-* A logged in user can like and dislike a recipe the following way: when she/he clicks on the like button, the number of likes goes up by 1, when he/she clicks on the disliked button the number of dislikes goes down by 1 (Note: the page does not refresh on like/dislike due to AJAX).
+* A logged in user can like and dislike a recipe the following way: when she/he clicks on the like button, the number of likes goes up by 1 and dislikes go down by 1 if they are not 0, when he/she clicks on the dislike button the number of dislikes goes up by 1 and the number of likes goes down by 1 if the number is not 0 (Note: the page does not refresh on like/dislike due to AJAX).
 * When a logged in user tries to click on the rate button, a modal pops up that allows the user to fill the number of stars according to his/her rating.
 Upon clicking on save and continue, the rating is saved and the average rating for that recipe is updated.